sooriyaarachchi/pybites.github.io-src/content/python-resources.md

 	code some more

 I hope this list is useful.
 Feel free to use the comments below to share other resources that made you a better Python programmer.

+## Update: additions after Reddit

+Wow amazed at the amount of upvotes / comments [on Reddit](https://redd.it/5sjt3l), thanks for your support.
+I am adding some suggestions made in the commens:

+* Youtube channel: [sentdex](https://www.youtube.com/user/sentdex), lot of good Python learning, Django was specially mentioned.

+* For Data Science I heard good things about [Python Data Science Handbook](https://www.amazon.com/Python-Data-Science-Handbook-Essential/dp/1491912057) which shares all Jupyter notebooks freely [here](https://github.com/jakevdp/PythonDataScienceHandbook).
+See also [this new thread](https://redd.it/5som5b) with cheat sheets for Python for data science.

+* I replied another question about web scraping [with some resources](https://www.reddit.com/r/learnpython/comments/5sjt3l/from_beginner_to_pro_python_books_videos_and/ddh6ski/).

+* [MIT intro computer science](https://www.edx.org/course/introduction-computer-science-mitx-6-00-1x-9) was labeled as very tough for a beginner.
+I read some of [Allen Downey's work](http://greenteapress.com/wp/) sometime ago which I liked.

 ---